Photonsters/Slicer/README.md

 Download the repository.
 Depending on your setup do one of the following:

-- 'Win64/' contains the 7Z files for Windows 64-bits returning your slicing progress in a window.
+- **Windows**: 'Win64/' contains the 7Z files for Windows 64-bits returning your slicing progress in a window.
 Just unpack and run!
 If you want to have your progress info displayed as plain text, replace PhotonSlicer.exe with the file in Con64/.
 You can test your install with:
   `photonslicer.exe -s STLs\legocog.stl -g True -f False`

-- For Linux and OSX you have to install python and some libraries (Cython, numpy, opencv-python, PyOpenGL, PyOpenGL-accelerate, Pygame if glut not available).
+- **Linux/OSX**: For Linux and OSX you have to install python and some libraries (Cython, numpy, opencv-python, PyOpenGL, PyOpenGL-accelerate, Pygame if glut not available).
 To test it:
   `python3 photonslicer.py -s STLs\legocog.stl -g True -f False`

-- For Linux/MeshMixer user: First make sure you already have Wine installed and use it to run MeshMixer 3.3.
+- **Linux & MeshMixer**: First make sure you already have Wine installed and use it to run MeshMixer 3.3.
 You should unpack the 'Win64/' 7Z files from the repository to e.g. 'Program Files'.
 You can test your it with:
   `wine photonslicer.exe -s STLs\legocog.stl -g True -f False`

 ---